crewszk/my-weather-app/README.md

 - Javascript/Typescript class structure and arrow functions
 - Bootstrap and CSS

-## A live version will be available on [My Portfolio Website](https://crewszk.github.io once) I complete the website
+## A live version will be available on my portfolio website at https://crewszk.github.io once I complete the website